kordless/mitta-deploy/README.md

 The Solr deployment deploys the Solr search engine.
 Instances run single node Solr, which can create and manage multiple indexes/collections.

 ## Grub
+The Grub deployment uses a Selenium box for imaging and extracting data from websites.
+Gunicorn is used to provide some scalability.

+## Mitta
+The Mitta deployment provides thin API for managing Solr via the fastener deployment, as well as indexing documents crawled by the Grub systems.
+The Mitta deployment provides simple API calls to query Solr for documents, as well as passing documents into various machine learning models.
+The APIs allow for updating documents in Solr with any meta data received from models.